marcopaglio/installation-guides/README.md

 # Java

+[Java technology](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html) is both a programming language and a platform.
+The *Java programming language* is a high-level object-oriented language that has a particular syntax and style.
+A *Java platform* is a particular environment in which Java programming language applications run.<br>

+There are three main components of Java programming language:

+- The **Java virtual machine** (JVM) is a virtual machine that enables a computer to run Java programs as well as programs written in other languages that are also compiled to Java bytecode.

-The Java Runtime Environment (JRE) is a package of everything necessary to run a compiled Java program, including the Java Virtual Machine (JVM), the Java Class Library, the java command, and other infrastructure.
-However, it cannot be used to create new programs.<br>
+- The **Java Runtime Environment** (JRE) is a package of everything necessary to run a compiled Java program, including the JVM, the Java Class Library, the java command, and other infrastructure.
+However, it cannot be used to create new programs.

-The Java Development Kit (JDK) is the full-featured for Java.
+- The **Java Development Kit** (JDK) is the full-featured for Java.
 It has everything the JRE has, but also the compiler (javac) and tools (like javadoc and jdb) for creating and compiling Java source code.

+There are four platforms of the Java programming language, each of which consists of a JVM and an API:

+- **Standard Edition** (Java SE) provides APIs for core functionalities of the Java programming language, from the basic types and objects to high-level classes that are used for networking, security, database access, GUI development, and XML parsing.
+In addition to the core API, the Java SE platform consists of a virtual machine, development tools, deployment technologies, and other class libraries and toolkits commonly used in Java technology applications.

+- **Enterprise Edition** (Java EE) is built on top of the Java SE platform and provides an API and runtime environment for developing and running large-scale, multi-tiered, scalable, reliable, and secure network applications.

+- **Micro Edition** (Java ME) provides an API and a small-footprint virtual machine for running Java programming language applications on small devices, like mobile phones.
+The API is a subset of the Java SE API.

+- **JavaFX** is used for creating rich internet applications using a lightweight user-interface API.
+JavaFX applications use hardware-accelerated graphics and media engines to take advantage of higher-performance clients and high-level APIs for connecting to networked data sources.

 ## Installation Guide